sergete/pulumi-aws/README.md

 The Lambda function is directly linked to the SQS queue through an `EventSourceMapping`, allowing it to automatically process messages from the queue.

 ---

+## Deployment instructions

+The deployment is managed through a GitHub Actions workflow using Pulumi.
+It is triggered manually via the GitHub UI using `workflow_dispatch`.

+### Required repository secrets

+To allow the GitHub Actions workflow to deploy the infrastructure, the following repository secrets must be configured:

+- `AWS_ACCESS_KEY_ID` – Access key ID for your AWS IAM user or role.
+- `AWS_SECRET_ACCESS_KEY` – Secret access key for your AWS IAM user or role.
+- `AWS_REGION` – AWS region to deploy the infrastructure (e.g., `eu-west-1`).
+- `AWS_ASSUME_ROLE` – ARN of the IAM role to assume during the deployment process.

+### Workflow inputs

+When triggering the workflow manually, you must provide the following inputs:

+- `command` – Action to perform.
+Available options:
+  - `preview` (default): Shows a preview of the changes Pulumi would apply.
+  - `run`: Applies the infrastructure changes.
+  - `delete`: Destroys the deployed resources.

+- `stackName` – Name of the Pulumi stack to use.
+Currently supported:
+  - `dev`

+The workflow handles installation, authentication, configuration, and execution of Pulumi commands according to the selected action.

+---

+## Technical Decisions

+Altough technical challenge task description talks about creating S3 events to execute Lambda functions i decided that it wasn´t the best choice for this type of solution. i am searching for something that can give us more than an lambda execution, for realtime data we need something **robust**, that provide **fault tolerance** and ensure **retry attempts**.